debug-ing/SampleMVPAndroidJava/README.md

 # SampleMVPAndroidJava
-this repository basic of MVP design pattern in android project java
+this repository basic of MVP design pattern With View Binding in android project java